-A tried-and-true remedy for sore feet is a warm soak in epsom salts.
-According to Lee, there's no evidence that epsom salts, which adds a boost of magnesium and sulfate to water, is any more effective than warm water alone.
-However, she says that epsom salts do make the bathwater feel "softer," which can be very soothing.
+A tried-and-true home remedy is a warm soak in Epsom salts.
+According to Lee, there's no evidence that Epsom salts, which add a boost of magnesium and sulfate to water, are any more effective than warm water alone.
+However, she says that Epsom salts do make bath water feel "softer," which can be very soothing.

 Try a Quick Contrast Bath

 Yoo suggests running a quick contrast bath—"hot water for five minutes, cold water for five minutes, hot water for five minutes"—to provide relief from sore feet.
 "The temperature change allows for contraction and dilation of the vessels in your feet," he says, which can remedy discomfort and ease the pain.

 Stretching feet and toes is crucial to relieving sore feet and optimizing overall health, because, according to Pinker, "soreness in feet is usually a sign of inflammation."
 Pinker advises you stretch your feet and toes early in the morning, as well as part of your warm-up routine before exercise.

 Yoo says you should be constantly stretching your feet in little bursts, all day long.
 "Ankle-foot-toe mobility works for sore feet prevention.
 Throughout the day, I'll take a few minutes to stretch out my toes in all directions and move my ankle and foot in all directions," he says.
 "This usually minimizes the incidence of soreness or stiffness of my feet.
 I also remove my shoes when I do these exercises to give my feet and toes a chance to breathe!"

 When it comes to cracking your toes, Lee explains all that does is release a "buildup of nitrogen in the joints."
 It's not harmful she says, especially if toes pop when being stretched.
 Although she adds that some patients swear it makes them feel better, Lee advises flexing your foot downward for more intensive relief.